A Michaelmas Prayer

 And while we’re at it, Merry Michaelmas too.

 Two warriors of the modern day who were valiant fighters of the demonic were Ed and Lorraine Warren, whose actual lives were depicted in the film, “The Conjuring”.
 Ed Warren passed away in 2006.
-Whenever I heard the Warrens lecture Ed would close the evening by saying “Folks, if there is anything I know, it’s this.
+Whenever I heard the Warrens lecture Ed would close each evening by saying “Folks, if there is anything I know, it’s this.
 Death is not the end.”
-Mr. Warren is buried not far from his home in a notoriously haunted cemetery in Monroe, Connecticut.
-Mr. Warren was a demonologist who had access to choice material in the Vatican Library.
-His grave marker shown in the video below is truly impressive not only for its well crafted design, but it is the only one of its kind I have ever seen that bears the entire prayer to St. Michael the Archangel:
+Ed is buried not far from his home in a notoriously haunted cemetery in Monroe, Connecticut.
+The man was a non-clerical demonologist who had access to choice material in the Vatican Library.
+Mr. Warren’s grave marker shown in the video below is truly impressive not only for its well crafted design, but it is the only one of its kind I have ever seen that bears the entire prayer to St. Michael the Archangel:

 May Perpetual Light shine upon the soul of Ed Warren.
 Amen.